GRV96/commitfetch/README.md

 **`read_commit_reprs`**

-This function reads a text file that contains the representations of `Commit` instances then recreates those objects and returns them in a list.
+This generator reads a text file that contains the representations of `Commit` instances and recreates those objects.
+Each iteration yields a `Commit` instance.
 The representations are strings returned by function `repr`.
-Each line of the file must be a representation.
+Each line in the file must be a `Commit` representation.
 Empty lines are ignored.

 **`write_commit_reprs`**